noizwaves/pcf/terraform/gcp/pas/README.md

 How to deploy PAS onto GCP using mostly automation.
 The outcome will be a PCF Foundation that is running PAS and secured by a real Lets Encrypt cert

-TODOS:
-- update instructions to use official `GCP Terraform Templates` release from PivNet
-- product slug to be executable from direnv

 ### Requirements

 - Google Cloud SDK: `brew cask install google-cloud-sdk`